 Customer devices also have varying speed capabilities and may connect to different networks depending on technology.
 Even within coverage areas and with broadband-capable devices, network changes, traffic volume, outages, technical limitations, signal strength, obstructions, weather, and other conditions may impact speeds and availability.

-The term “speed” is commonly used as a shorthand way to describe the capacity at which a particular broadband Internet access service can transmit data.
-This capacity is typically measured in the number of kilobits or megabits that can be transmitted in one second (Kbps or Mbps).
-Some applications like email or basic web browsing do not require a substantial amount of speed to function optimally, while other activities like transferring large data files can be performed faster with higher-speed services.
+The term “speed” is commonly used as a shorthand way to describe the rate at which a particular broadband Internet access service can transmit data.
+This rate (or speed) is typically measured in the number of kilobits or megabits that can be transmitted in one second (Kbps or Mbps).
+Some applications like email or basic web browsing do not require a substantial amount of speed to function optimally, while other activities like video streaming or transferring large data files are better experienced with higher data speeds.